Condos: A Complete Guide To Owning One

 What Are The Different Types of Condos?

 Not all condos are created equally.
-Different types of condos have different rules that can impact your usage of the space.
+Rules vary by condo type and can impact your usage of the space.

 The two major categories are freehold and leasehold condos.
 Here’s a closer look at these types of condos.